dumpling-app/dumpling/README.md

 **Method 2:**
 Download the [latest release from Github](https://github.com/emiyl/dumpling/releases), and extract the `dumpling.zip` file to the root of your SD card.

-Using it is as simple as running Mocha or Haxchi and launching Dumpling in the homebrew launcher.
+## How to use
+Using it just requires you to open up the homebrew launcher and launch the app.
+No Mocha or Haxchi required!

+For an always up-to-date guide to dump your games for Cemu using Dumpling, see [cemu.cfw.guide](https://cemu.cfw.guide/dumping-games)!
+It also goes through the steps of installing and running homebrew and Dumpling for the first time!

 ## How to compile